v-iashin/video_features/tests/README.md

 # Tests

-This README explains how to run tests for `video_features`
+This README explains how to run tests for `video_features`.

 The motivation is, of course, to make sure that nothing breaks after we added some commits to the repo.
 The test might not cover all possible use-cases yet all minimal working examples that we have in the docs